OllinDesigns/chatMVCnode/notasInternas/instrucciones.md

      Add the frontend customization you want.
      Create the frontend with some framework (React, Vue, Angular).
      Make the project using TypeScript.

+     User Creation: You mentioned using the userController to create a user.
+This can be done after successful authentication.
+The user data can be extracted from the authentication result (e.g., from the Google OAuth profile) and passed to the userController to create a user in your database.